 British MPs reject Brexit deal for second time

-LONDON: British MPs overwhelmingly rejected Prime Minister Theresa May's Brexit deal for a second time on Tuesday (Mar 12), pitching Britain into the unknown just 17 days before it is due to split from the European Union.
+LONDON: British MPs resoundingly rejected Prime Minister Theresa May's Brexit deal for a second time on Tuesday (Mar 12), plunging the country into further uncertainty just 17 days before it is due to split from the European Union.

 The House of Commons voted by 391 to 242 to reject the divorce deal, even after May secured further guarantees from Brussels over its most controversial elements.